 Want ideas for an upcoming project?
 Would you like to collaborate or commission work?
 Check out our Atelier output on Instagram.

 | THRAIX Group | est. 2017 | by Elisavetta V. Slavova | Ellie Slavova | Елисавета В. Славова

-Ms. Slavova graduated from Penn State University and holds an MA in Medieval European History & Art History from The George Washington University & an MBA (INSEAD).
-Her vision for Thraix is both simple and complex.
+Ellie Slavova graduated from Penn State University and holds an MA in Medieval European History & Art History from The George Washington University & an MBA from INSEAD.
+Ms. Slavova's vision for Thraix is both simple and complex.